vesteraas/splitpdf/README.md

 $ sudo apt-get install pdftk
 ```

-Finally, you can install the `splitpdf` module itself:
+Finally, you can install the `splitpdf` module itself, by typing:

 ```bash
 $ npm install @vesteraas/splitpdf